redfin/react-server/packages/react-server/core/__tests__/integration/README.md

 Each little green dot is a test spec that passed.
 Every red "F" is a test that failed, but you probably know that if you have written Jasmine tests before.

-## Tutorial: Writing a test
+## Tutorial: Writing an integration test

-We're using [Jasmine 2.1.x](http://jasmine.github.io/2.1/introduction.html) as our test runner.
+We're using [Jasmine 2.3.x](http://jasmine.github.io/2.3/introduction.html) as our test runner.
 Most tests take the following form:

-1. Create a `Page` class that exercises the Triton functionality that you want to test.
+1. Create a `Page` class that exercises the `react-server `functionality that you want to test.
-1. Write a Jasmine spec that starts up a Triton server with that page and then fires up a [Zombie](https://github.com/assaf/zombie) browser to make assertions about the site.
+1. Write a Jasmine spec that starts up a server with that page and then fires up a [Zombie](https://github.com/assaf/zombie) browser to make assertions about the rendered content.

-### Creating a `Page` class that exercises Triton
+### Creating a `Page` class that exercises `react-server`

-Let's say that we wanted to just test that Triton will render a simple "Hello, world!" page.
+Let's say that we wanted to just test that `react-server` will render a simple "Hello, world!" page.

-First, make a subdirectory of the `specs` directory, called "helloWorld".
-By convention, I'd like it if we didn't put any Spec files or Page files in the main `specs` directory for cleanliness.
+First, make a subdirectory of `core/__tests__/integration`, called "helloWorld".
+By convention, Spec files and Page files should not be placed in the `integration` directory.
 I expect that most of these directories will have one Spec file and one or more Page files, but it's certainly reasonable to put multiple related Spec files in a directory together.

-Next, we'd write a `Page` class that exercises the  functionality we want to test in Triton:
+Next, we'd write a `Page` class that exercises the  functionality we want to test in `react-server`:

 ```
-// triton/core/specs/helloWorld/HelloWorldPage.js
+// react-server/core/__tests__/integration/helloWorld/HelloWorldPage.js

 // React is required because we have JSX.
 var React = require("react");